 Iridium is the rarest PGM.
 Its name comes from the Latin word iridis, which means “rainbow.”
 Iridium received this name because it can form brightly colored compounds; although in its pure form, it is a shiny yellowish-white metal.
-Iridium, like platinum, is also found in space [link to PGMs in space sidebar].
+Iridium, like platinum, is also found in space.
 Iridium is the second densest element on Earth, and it is extremely corrosion resistant.
 Iridium is commonly alloyed with platinum to make it harder, which renders it suitable for jewelry.
 In the U.S., the most popular platinum jewelry alloy is 10 percent iridium and 90 percent platinum.

 Osmium is the hardest of the PGMs.
 Its name is derived from the Greek word osme, a reference to the strong chlorine-like “odor” of osmium tetroxide.
 Osmium is not often utilized in the jewelry industry because it is difficult to work with and extremely rare.